Bill-hbrhbr/APS105-Open-Resources/README.md

 # APS105-Open-Resources
+Open Repository for APS105 Students.
 I do not own these codes.
-All Credits to Baochun Li.